great-expectations/great_expectations/docs/docusaurus/docs/core/define_expectations/create_an_expectation.md

    from great_expectations import expectations as gxe
    ```

-2. Determine the Expectation's evaluation parameters
+2. Determine the Expectation's parameters

    To determine the parameters your Expectation uses to evaluate data, reference the Expectation's entry in the [Expectation Gallery](https://greatexpectations.io/expectations/).
 Under the **Args** section you will find a list of parameters that are necessary for the Expectation to be evaluated, along with the a description of the value that should be provided.

-   Parameters with a default value do not need to be set.
-Parameters that are set to `None` can be provided at runtime.
-Values for all other parameters must be provided when the Expectation is created.

-   For example, take the [**Args** section for `ExpectColumnMaxToBeBetween` in the Expectation Gallery](https://greatexpectations.io/expectations/expect_column_max_to_be_between#args).
-In this section, you will see that for `ExpectColumnMaxToBeBetween`'s parameters:

-      - `column` must be a string.
-Since it cannot be set to `None` its value must be provided when the Expectation is created.
-      - `min_value` and `max_value` can be either set when the Expectation is created, or be set to `None` when the Expectation is created and then have appropriate values passed in at runtime, instead.
-      - `strict_min` and `strict_max` both have default values that can be overriden when the Expectation is created, or left as is.
-Because they cannot be set to `None` when the Expectation is created these parameters also cannot be passed in at runtime.
+   Parameters that indicate a column, list of columns, or a table must be provided when the Expectation is created.
+The value in these parameters is used to differentiate instances of the same Expectation class.
+All other parameters can be set when the Expectation is created or be assigned a dictionary lookup that will allow them to be set at runtime.

 3. Optional.
 Determine the Expectation's other parameters

    In addition to the parameters that are required for an Expectation to evaluate data all Expectations also support some standard parameters that determine how strictly Expectations are evaluated and permit the addition of metadata.
 In the Expectations Gallery these are found under each Expectation's **Other Parameters** section.